YellowMinionPlannet/Notes/Book_TSQL_Fundamentals.md

 ### A batch as a unit of resolution
 A batch is a unit of resolution (also known as *binding*).
 This means that checking the existence of objects and columns happens at the batch level.
+If you try to change schema and do manipulate at same batch, sql server might not aware of the updated schema.

 For example
 ```sql